bhargavlukhi/Appendix1/Appendix1.md

 # Zero Trust Security in Cloud Computing [ Khyati Parmar - 2308312 ]
    Title: Establishing a Zero Trust Strategy in Cloud Computing Environment
    Authors: S. S. S. Sowmya, K. S. Easwarakumar, and S. S. Sreeja
    Affiliations: Department of Computer Science and Engineering, Amrita School of Engineering, Coimbatore, India
    Abstract: Cloud computing has become an essential technology for businesses and organizations to store, process, and manage data.
 However, security and     privacy challenges have emerged as major concerns in cloud computing.
 Traditional trust management mechanisms are no longer sufficient to address these     challenges.
 This paper proposes a conceptual zero trust strategy for cloud services, exploring the importance and challenges of trust establishment in      cloud computing.
 The proposed strategy is based on the principle of "never trust, always verify," and it involves continuous verification of all users,     devices, and applications accessing cloud services.
-The paper also discusses the benefits of establishing trust in cloud services and how it can be
+The paper also discusses the benefits of establishing trust in cloud services and how it can be achieved.
-   achieved.
    Publication details: 2020 International Conference on Computer Communication and Informatics (ICCCI -2020), Jan.
 22 – 24, 2020, Coimbatore, INDIA.
-ISBN:     978-1-7281-4514-3/20/$31.00 ©2020 IEEE.
+   ISBN:978-1-7281-4514-3/20/$31.00 ©2020 IEEE.

 # Data Privacy in Cloud Computing [ Tolulope Odeyemi - 2214061 ]
    Title: Multi-Layer Token Framework for Data Protection in Cloud Computing